floragunncom/search-guard-docs/internalusers.md

     - readall

 ```
-There are some userids and passwords already configured in `sg_internal_users.yml` so you can login after you install Search Guard and enable it the first time.
+There are some userids and passwords already configured in `sg_internal_users.yml` so you can login after you first install Search Guard.

 This internal user database is stored in the Search Guard index, and updated by using [sgadmin](sgadmin.sh).